powsybl/powsybl.github.io/pages/overview/roadmap.md

 ## Demonstrator

-We have started to create a [web-based demonstrator](https://demo.powsybl.org/study-app/) packaged as docker images to show the world what PowSyBl is.
+The GridSuite project has started to create a [web-based demonstrator](https://demo.gridsuite.org/study-app/) packaged as docker images to show the world what PowSyBl is.
 It is available for everyone to experiment, with some great features:

 - Import networks (we are working on TSOs part of the European network)
 - Display networks on a map using CIM-CGMES Geographical Location (GL) profile